mitel/dcos-rexray/README.md

 ## Install the components

-To ssh on each Mesos agent and on the master(s) I took the Mesos you may want to check this link:
+To ssh on each Mesos agent and on the master(s), you may want to check this link:

 https://docs.mesosphere.com/administration/sshcluster/